LPG Compound: Chemical Composition of LPG Gas

 Biogas, with methane as the primary constituent, has the same limitations.

-Difference between CNG and Propane-LPG – LPG Energy Content
+Different Kinds of Gas: CNG and Propane-LPG – LPG Energy Content

 Propane energy content is almost 3x the energy density with 25MJ/L for LPG-propane versus only 9MJ/L for CNG (methane).